rthallisey/clapper/ansible-tests/writing-validations.md

 `ansible_ssh_user` will specify the user Ansible should SSH as.
 If that user does not have root privileges, you can instruct it to use `sudo` by setting `ansible_sudo` to `true`.

+You can learn more at the [Ansible documentation page for the Inventory](http://docs.ansible.com/ansible/intro_inventory.html)

 Custom Modules
 --------------

-In case you want to do something that is not covered by the list of available Ansible modules, you can write your own.
+In case you want to do something that is not covered by the list of [available Ansible modules](http://docs.ansible.com/ansible/modules_by_category.html), you can write your own.
 Modules belong to the `ansible-tests/validations/library` directory.

 Here is a sample module that will always fail: